Someone asked me whether studying cognitive science changed my view of humanity.

 If there isn’t a publication coming out of it, it doesn’t matter.

 It’s not hard to see what a system like that does to the quality of the scientific process.
-Science is misunderstood by many.
-Science is not certain, experiments require care, results are not guaranteed, and theories are sooner or later wrong.
+Science is misunderstood by many; it’s not certain, experiments require care, results are not guaranteed, and theories are sooner or later wrong.
 It takes time to do something right, and you can still end up with a null result; and no amount of hard work could have made a positive finding more likely.
 But you want a job, so you will do everything you can to end up with a positive result anyway.
 You will choose topics that are in fashion, you will try to choose easy experiments that can be published regardless of the result, and yes, you will operate under the constant pressure to make your t-test or ANOVA give you a p-value less than .05, and you might justify bending the rules of statistics to get it.

 The better researchers, the ones who prioritize good theory and well-designed experiments and analyses are at a disadvantage.
-They will not try to publish shoddy studies and will not squeeze a result where none exists.
+They will not try to publish shoddy studies and will not squeeze a result out of data where none exists.
 They will want to run the experiments that will help the field choose between competing theories and make progress instead of running the experiment that will produce the 35th uninformative but curious interaction and publish that instead.
 And for those ideals, they will pay.

-I am not a very social person and I never created a big network of academics when I was a student, and yet I personally know several incredible researchers who ejected out of academia as they saw their academic career prospects shrink and ended up in industry; where they are valued get paid way more for their skills than in the field where they would prefer to be.
+I am not a very social person and I never created a big network of academics when I was a student, and yet I personally know several incredible researchers who ejected out of academia as they saw their academic career prospects shrink and ended up in industry; where they are valued and get paid way more for their skills than in the field where they would prefer to be.
 What a tragedy.

 In case you decide to not visit Andrew Gelman’s site – your loss, really – I’ve plucked out an example for you.